About the programme

 As an actuarial mathematician you could be hired to work for:

 Your work will be to solve statistical problems and deal with risk theory in relation to various types of insurance.
-Additionally, you can gain employment in public administration or within higher education.
+Additionally, you can be employed in public administration, supervisory authorities, or within higher education.

-The field is experiencing robust growth, in part due to the development of a rich theory of mathematical finance.
+The field is experiencing robust growth, in part due to the orientation towards the rich theory of mathematical finance.
 This is also a response to the reorientation that practical insurance is experiencing due to, for instance, the integration of banking, credit, and insurance activities.

 Further reorientation of the actuarial profession has developed as a result of changes to the risk landscape in which catastrophe, including climate change, is becoming a more and more prominent concern.